 A Brief History of the Gateway Green Project

-For years, the citizen members of the Gateway Program Advisory Committee (the urban renewal advisory group also known as the “PAC”) have sought to create more park and open space to complement the nascent Gateway Regional Center, but to no result.
+For years, the citizen members of the Gateway Program Advisory Committee (the urban renewal advisory group also known as the “PAC”) sought to create more park and open space to complement the nascent Gateway Regional Center, but to no avail.

-Then, in 2005, Portland Realtor and fellow PAC member, Ted Gilbert, had an idea.
-At the north end of the Gateway District lay 35 acres of underused land which was already connected to Gateway by a pedestrian bridge, and is already in public ownership.
-He contacted the leadership of the Oregon Department of Transportation (ODOT), which owns the property, and learned that if certain conditions could be met, they might be receptive to putting the property to a higher community purpose.
+Then, in 2005, Portland Realtor and fellow PAC member, Ted Gilbert, had a "crazy idea".
+At the north end of the Gateway District lay 38 acres of underused land which was already connected to Gateway by a pedestrian bridge, and is already in public ownership.
+He contacted the leadership of the Oregon Department of Transportation (ODOT), which owned the property, and learned that if certain conditions could be met, they might be receptive to putting the property to a higher community purpose.

 Early in 2006, Ted shared the idea with a few fellow PAC colleagues, including community activist Linda Robinson, who immediately saw its potential.
 A partnership was born.